For more information on the End Child Poverty Network Cymru, please contact:

 Barnardo’s Cymru, Children in Wales, Save the Children Wales, NEA Wales, Action for Children, NSPCC Cymru, Citizens Advice, Public Health Wales, Oxfam Cymru, Shelter Cymru, the Frank Buttle Trust, Fairbridge Cymru, Consumer Focus Wales.
 The WLGA, the Wales TUC and the Office of the Children’s Commissioner for Wales act as observers.

 End Child Poverty Network Cymru has been in operation since 2001.
 We are committed to supporting the Government’s vision that no child in Wales should live in poverty by 2020.

-Regular meetings are held between the Steering Group and the Deputy Minister for Children and Social Services, and with the Welsh Government’s Tackling Poverty Team to discuss policies relating to child poverty.
+Regular meetings are held between the Steering Group and the Minister for Communities and Tackling Poverty, and with the Welsh Government’s Tackling Poverty Team to discuss policies relating to child poverty.

 We seek to end child poverty in Wales by:

 By joining the network you will receive a free monthly e-bulletin.

 Head Office: 25 Windsor Place, Cardiff, CF10 3BZ, Tel: (029) 2034 2434, Fax: (029) 2034 3134

 North Wales Office: Victoria Dock, Caernarfon, LL55 1TH, Tel: (01286) 677570